-Physical Science students discover the relationship between the physical sciences and daily life by exploring the fundamentals of chemistry, biology, physics and earth science.
+Throughout this course, students discover the relationship between the physical sciences and daily life by exploring the fundamentals of chemistry, biology, and physics to prepare them for full year classes in these areas.
 Lab activities and individual and group projects will be more in-depth and complex than the middle school science experience.
-Open to ninth grade students.
+Fulfills lab course requirement.

 AP Biology is an upper school elective offered for students who meet The Knox School AP criteria, and who have demonstrated a strong interest and dedication to life sciences.
 Students in AP Biology work towards successful completion of the College Board curriculum and sit for the AP Biology Exam.
 The class uses the framework laid out by the College Board in tandem with investigative labs.
 The goal of the course it to prepare students for a university-level Biology class, and if eligible, test results may be used as an exemption from introductory Biology in college.

 (229) AP Chemistry (11-12)

 This course will demonstrate how chemistry is related to our daily lives, develop problem solving skills, and also develop a student’s ability to think clearly and express their ideas.
 It is designed to be the equivalent of a general chemistry course which is normally taken during the first year of college.
 Depending on your AP exam score and choice of majors in college, you may or may not fulfill the laboratory science requirement at the higher education level.